 By law, the legally separated or former spouse can be removed according to the terms of your divorce agreement.
 If the former spouse provides proof of other health coverage and does not wish to remain on the GIC's coverage he/she can be removed from your policy.

-If you or your legally separated or divorced spouse remarries, coverage for the legally separated or divorced spouse ends under your family plan, in accordance with state laws.
-This is true even if your new spouse does not need or want GIC health coverage.
+If you, or your former spouse, remarries, coverage for your former spouse can no longer be secured under your family health insurance plan.
+This is true even if you do not cover your new spouse on your GIC health insurance plan.
 Failure to report a remarriage in a timely manner may result in financial liabilities.
-Depending on language in the divorce agreement, the former spouse may be eligible as an individual for a divorced spouse rider or COBRA coverage.
+Depending on language in the divorce agreement, your former spouse may be eligible as an individual for a divorced spouse rider or COBRA coverage.

-If your divorce agreement allows you to remove your former spouse and/or dependents from your GIC health insurance plan you may do so by completing and submitting a GIC Insurance Data Form (IDF) at the HRESC with a copy of the divorce agreement (including page reflecting date of divorce absolute and signature page).
-If this change results in you moving from a family to an individual health insurance plan you must also complete and submit a GIC Insurance Enrollment and Change Form (Form 1) changing your coverage from a family to an individual plan.
+If your divorce agreement allows you to remove your former spouse and/or dependents from your GIC health insurance plan you may do so by completing and submitting a GIC Enrollment/Change Form (Form1) at the HRESC with a copy of the divorce agreement (including page reflecting date of divorce absolute and signature page).

 GIC Optional Life Insurance